Ruf CTR3: The Mid Engined 911

-Ruf Automobile GmbH, commonly known as Ruf.
-Ruf is well known German tuner brand focusing on Porsche chassis', known for the CTR Yellowbird.
-What you might not know, is a creation almost forgotten from the world of automobiles: The Ruf CTR3.
+Ruf Automobile GmbH, commonly known as Ruf, is a well known German tuner brand focusing on Porsche chassis'.
+The company is best known for the CTR Yellowbird but what you might not know that is also created another unique supercar - the Ruf CTR3.

 Why do I not like it?
 Why do I not know!